The human soul (nafs); Perceptionsfrom the earlySufi masters

-God the Almighty has created the human and equipped him with different faculties so the human can survive in this world and pave his path for bliss in the Hereafter.
-Among these faculties provided to him is what the Qur’an refers to al-nafs.
-There are different definitions given by scholars, but they are similar to each other.
-Some of them define it as “self”, while others define it as passion and desire of the human being or the ego.
-This word is mentioned in many verses throughout the Qur’an.In the Qur’an it states,”By the Soul (nafs), and the proportion and order given to it.
+God the Almighty has created the human and equipped him/her with different faculties so the human can survive and developin this world and pave his/her path of bliss toward the Hereafter.
+Among these faculties provided to the human is what the Qur’an refers to al-nafs.
+There are different definitions given by scholars.
+Some of them define it as “self”.
+Others describe it asthe passion and the desire of the human being, while others define itas the human ego.
+The word nafs is mentioned in many verses throughout the Qur’an.In chapter al-Shams, it states,”By the Soul (nafs), and the proportion and order given to it.
 And its enlightenment as to its wrong and its right.
-Truly he succeeds that purifies it, And he fails that corrupts it!”
+Truly he succeeds that purifies it, and he fails that corrupts it!”

-Taking yourself into account (muḥāsabah)
+Taking One’s self into account (muḥāsabah)

-Often taking yourself into account (muḥāsabah) is highly emphasized in Islam.
-The leader of the believers cUmar al-Khaṭṭāb (d. h.
-23, 644) is observed to have mentioned, “Take yourself into account before you will be hold accountable” Most of the time, people point out the shortcomings of others and tend to forget judging their own actions.
-Sayyid cAbd al-Qādir Jaylānī notes, “If a person does not act as a preacher to his lower self, no preacher’s advice will ever benefit him.”Besides self-accountability, one is also recommended to have others observe our actions and give us their feedback.
-This is because one is limited to perceive all the shortcomings from the nafs, while others may recognize more shortcomings. [even just by observing one’s behavior] (optional phrase).
-For that, Abū Bakr (d.
-634), the first leader of the Muslim believers after Prophet Muhammad (pbuh) passed away, stated in his election speech, “I am not the best among you, yet if I do well, assist me and if I incline to evil, direct me in the right way.”
+Taking one’s self into account (muḥāsabah) is highly emphasized in Islam.
+The second calif, cUmar Ibn al-Khaṭṭāb (d.
+644), is observed to have mentioned, “Take yourself into account before you are held accountable (indicating the accountability in the Day of Judgment).”
+Most of the time, people point out the shortcomings of others and tend to forget judging their own actions.
+Sayyid cAbd al-Qādir Jaylānī notes, “If a person does not act as a preacher to his lower self, no preacher’s advice will ever benefit him.”Besides self-accountability, one is also recommended to have others observe his/her actions and give their feedback.
+That is because one is limited in perceiving all of his/her own shortcomings.
+For that, Abū BakrAl-Ṣiddīq(d.
+634), the first leader of the Muslim believers after Prophet Muhammad (pbuh) stated in his election speech, “I am not the best among you.
+If I do well, assist me, and if I incline to evil, direct me in the right way.”